junxit/us-congress-bills-111/metadata.md

 - 2010-06-22 — Introduced in House
 - 2010-06-22 — Introduced in House
 - 2010-06-22 — Referred to the House Committee on Energy and Commerce.
+- 2010-07-15 — Committee Consideration and Mark-up Session Held.
+- 2010-07-15 — Ordered to be Reported Without Recommendation by Voice Vote.
+- 2010-07-19 — Placed on the House Calendar, Calendar No. 220.
+- 2010-07-19 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+111-550.
+- 2010-07-19 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+111-550.